abdull6771/business-plan-generator/README.md

 ---

-Built with ❤️ by Nabafat.AI to empower entrepreneurs and innovators.
+Built by Nabafat.AI to empower entrepreneurs and innovators.